fudab/fudab.github.io/covid-19/us.md

     <th><img width="800" src="./figures_us/0531/US_SEIR_I_0531.png"></th>
   </tr>
   <tr>
     <td>Figure 7: Flatten the curve under contact rate reductions for different compliance levels of social distancing.
-In the ﬁgure legend, we show when the outbreak of COVID-19 in each state will peak under different scenarios.
-Without any strong and effective measure of contact reduction, the peak time in most states will peak before fall but ﬂatten the curve would delay the peak in each state with huge variance.</td>
+In the ﬁgure legend, we show when the outbreak of COVID-19 in each state will peak under different scenarios.</td>
   </tr>
 </table>